evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 ### Spirituality
 I believe that this vector of success is the least emphasized and least understood in our culture.
-Spirituality does not necessarily mean religion,
+Spirituality does not necessarily mean religion, at least in the way I use it.
+Here I use spirituality to mean
 One way to look at spirituality is as the dot product between what you want to be, and what you are.

 ![Visualizing a dot product](/assets/images/iu.png)

 #### Questions
+* Am I happy?
+Am I fulfilled by what I do and who I spend time with?
+* Can I practice radical acceptance?
+* Am I in touch with the natural world?

 ## Making a Measurement
 The most difficult challenge in achieving success is honesty.